-- Fruits include caryopsis, nut or berry.
+- Fruits include caryopsis, nut and berry.

 Economic Importance of Poaceae

 The plants of this family are an important food source.
-For eg., Oryza sativa, Triticum aestivum, Avena sativa (oats), Zea mays (Maize).
+For eg., Oryza sativa, Triticum aestivum, Avena sativa (oats), and Zea mays (Maize).

 Grasses such as Panicum, Cynodon dactylon, Cymbopogon, and Poa are used as fodder.

 Jaggery and sugar are obtained from Saccharum officinarum.